hzwxslqq/MiniProgram/PROJECT_SUMMARY.md

 5. Add product reviews and ratings
 6. Enhance payment security features
 7. Add push notifications for order updates
+8. Implement Redis caching for better performance
+9. Add database migration scripts
+10. Implement database backup and restore functionality

 ## Conclusion
 This project provides a complete foundation for an online store as a WeChat Mini-Program.
-The frontend is fully implemented with a clean, user-friendly interface, and the backend provides all necessary APIs for a complete e-commerce experience.
+The frontend is fully implemented with a clean, user-friendly interface, and the backend provides all necessary APIs for a complete e-commerce experience with multiple database options.
 With proper environment setup, this application is ready for deployment.